 Privacy winner: NordVPN

-7. Prices and refunds
+Prices and refund comparison

 Let’s see how these two compare when it comes to pricing.

-All NordVPN plans come with a 30 day money-back guarantee, but without the refund hassle you get with PureVPN.
+All NordVPN plans come with a 30-day money-back guarantee, but without the refund hassle you get with PureVPN.

 Does NordVPN or PureVPN offer the best refund policy?

-The difference here is small: NordVPN gives you a 30 day guarantee, and PureVPN gives you a 31 day guarantee.
+The difference here is small: NordVPN gives you a 30-day guarantee, and PureVPN gives you a 31-day guarantee.

-Since we can’t tell you how you are going to use your VPN, we can only compare NordVPN vs PureVPN on the three key characteristics that every user expects from their VPN: security, privacy, and speed.
+Since we can’t tell you how you are going to use your VPN, we can only compare NordVPN and PureVPN on the three key characteristics that every user expects from their VPN: security, privacy, and speed.

 Unfortunately for the PureVPN team, NordVPN is superior in all three categories: